profsmith89/ctps/_sources/chap10.md

 To update a hash, our script must do three things: (1) remove the most significant digit; (2) shift up by one digit the significance of the remaining digits; and (3) add in a new least significant digit.
 ```

-Knowing this, how do we numerically adjust our simple hash knowing that we have to slice off the most-significant digit, shift the remaining digits, and append a new least-significant digit?
+So how do we numerically adjust our simple hash knowing that we have to slice off the most-significant digit, shift the remaining digits, and append a new least-significant digit?
 Well, in the make-believe world where ASCII characters `'0'` through `'9'` are encoded with their numerical values, we turn the hash for `'1983'` (i.e., `1983`) into the hash for `'9834'` (i.e., `9834`) in the following way:

 $(1983 - (1 * 10^3)) * 10 + 4 = 9834$